 A long life is a good life, and noodles are a symbol of longevity in China.
 Besides the CNY dinner table, longevity noodles are often also eaten on birthdays to symbolise a smooth year ahead and a long and happy life.
 Note: These are no ordinary noodles.
 Longevity noodles are made from one single and continuous noodle that has to be eaten from beginning to end without breaking.
 Break the noodle and you’ll disturb the effect of longevity.

 5. Wontons – a symbol of wealth and treasure

 Just like dumplings, wontons are considered to be a lucky food due to their similar shape to Chinese ingots – this time silver ingots.
-In Chinese, wonton has a similar pronunciation to the word beginning, making them a special dish to consume at the start of something special – like Chinese New Year.
+In Chinese, wonton has a similar pronunciation to the word beginning, making them a special dish to consume at the start of something special – like Lunar New Year.

 6. Spring rolls – a symbol of fresh beginnings and wealth